datasciencecampus/chrono_lens/README-localhost.md

 Detailed usage instructions are presented in [`scripts/localhost/README.md`](scripts/localhost/README.md).

 This script needs to be called daily (or as often as you wish to updated of available imagery);
 we recommend daily at 3am.
 Other suppliers may not provide such an endpoint, in which case this function is not needed.

+**Note** you may wish to reduce the number of images the system ingests - in which case, run this utility once to populate the `JSON` files, then remove unnecessary cameras.
+For example, TfL will ingest >900 cameras, yet you may only wish to download (and later process) far fewer.
+Don't forget to likewise reduce the cameras to be analysed to reflect the reduced list, otherwise the CSV will contain many entries flagged as `missing`.

-## Download all images at regular intervals
+## Download All Images at Regular Intervals

 The python script `scripts/localhost/download_files.py` needs to be called at 10 minute intervals past the hour, which will request each image listed in the JSON files